Increased volcanic activity continues at the summit of Kilauea and at the Puu Oo vent.

-Lava is flowing from a cone in the northeast and a vent on the east wall of Pu’u ‘O’o into the crater.
-The Hawaii Volcano Observatory released a video of the activity in the crater on Wednesday.
-The flow continued, off-and-on, yesterday and today.
+Lava is flowing from another east cone and a vent on the east wall of Puu Oo into the crater.
+Hawaii Volcano Observatory released a video Wednesday of the activity in the crater.
+The flow continued, off and on, Thursday and yesterday.

-The summit vent has grown to nearly 500 feet in diameter.
+The summit vent has grown to nearly 500 feet across.

-"There seems to be increased magma supply in the system so we’re just getting a lot more activity," said Janet Babb, a spokeswoman for the Hawaii Volcano Observatory.
+"There seems to be increased magma supply in the system, so we’re just getting a lot more activity," said Janet Babb, a spokeswoman for Hawaiian Volcano Observatory.

-Babb said lava continues to flow through the tube system over the pali and on the coastal plane near Kalapana.
-But lava is not going into the ocean at this time and is not posing an immediate threat to homes in Kalapana Gardens.
+Babb said lava continued to flow through the tube system over the pali and on the coastal plane near Kala-pana.
+But lava was not going into the ocean and was not posing an immediate threat to homes in Kala-pana Gardens.